vincentjiang10/terrain-map/README.md

 ### Algorithms Implemented

 ### Illusions and Effects
-- talk about "far away look" in detail
+- talk about "far away look" in detail (one-point perspective)
 - talk about how to make it look "3D"
 - talk about light implementation (setting a minimum to getLight() output in Display.java)
 - talk about perspective and lighting (normal calculation, etc)